 Roland FP-30 – The most authentic piano experience at this price

 As we mentioned earlier, Roland knows very well what its customers want from it when it comes to digital pianos.
 One major failing of many of the other digital piano brands in the market is that they make the action feel very even and refined which is not how a grand piano feels like in real life.
 The action changes from key to key and octave to octave which means that the G below middle C will feel different to the G above middle C. This is a very subtle difference but is very noticeable to a pianist as they rely on the feel of each individual keys to make their performance more nuanced.
-The FP-30 is the cheapest digital piano that has managed to capture this feeling perfectly.
+The FP-30 is the cheapest digital piano that has managed to capture this feeling well.
 This makes you feel like you are almost playing a real piano.

 If you are a pianist then you will know that some of the most enjoyable parts of a composition are the ones that takes you to either the lowest notes or the highest notes just because of the way a grand piano behaves there.
 The FP-30 will give you the same feeling and allow you to expand your musical repertoire without feeling cramped or handicapped just because the keys at both ends don’t feel right.
-Roland has this one nailed down and you will probably have to spend many thousands of dollars to get a similar feel from another brand.
+Roland has this one nailed down and you will probably have to spend thousands of dollars to get a similar feel from another brand.

 Genuinely captures some iconic EP and organ sounds